CarolinaQueiroz/CarolinaQueiroz/README.md

 - ⚡ Fun fact: ...
 -->

 Nice to meet you!
-I am Carolina Queiroz, a Ph.D. physicist.
-I have worked for more than 10 years with the analysis of big data in astronomy, including the identification of quasars in multi-band surveys, estimation of photometric redshifts, frameworks for generating mock catalogs, and mapping large-scale structure.
+I am Carolina Queiroz, Ph.D. in Physics.
+I have worked for more than 10 years with the analysis of big data in extragalactic astronomy/cosmology, including the identification of quasars in multi-band surveys, estimation of photometric redshifts, frameworks for generating mock catalogs, and mapping large-scale structure.
 Currently, I am in career transition, and I am interested in machine learning, IT assessment management, agile project management, and artificial intelligence.

 - 📌 São Paulo, Brazil
 - 🔭 Currently working on how to explore data science for building significant interactions with stakeholders
 - 🌱 Machine learning for credit risk prediction
 - 🔡 Portuguese, English, Spanish, French
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I have read almost all Agatha Christie novels
+- ⚡ Fun fact: I have read 84+1 Agatha Christie/Mary Westmacott novels

 ## Connect with me